 Don’t forget sequential memory

 Sequential memory requires items to be recalled in a specific order.
-In saying the days of the week, months of the year, a telephone number, the alphabet, and in counting, the order of the elements is of paramount importance.
+In saying the days of the week, months of the year, a telephone number, the alphabet, and counting, the order of the elements is paramount.

-Many learners with reading difficulties have poor visual sequential memory, i.e. a poor ability to perceive things in sequence and then remember the sequence.
-Naturally this will affect their ability to read and spell correctly.
+Many learners with reading difficulties have poor visual sequential memory, i.e., a poor ability to perceive things in sequence and then remember the sequence.
+Naturally, this will affect their ability to read and spell correctly.
 After all, every word consists of letters in a specific sequence.
-In order to read one has to perceive the letters in sequence, and also remember what word is represented by that sequence of letters.
-By simply changing the sequence of the letters in name, it can become mean or amen.
+In order to read, one has to perceive the letters in sequence and also remember what word is represented by that sequence of letters.
+Changing the sequence of the letters in name can make it mean or amen.

 Auditory sequential memory